 First released in 2012, Mint QuickView is a companion app available only for Apple’s OS X operating system.
 It’s another method to get a quick glimpse into your personal finances.
 Mint QuickView is easy to install from Apple’s App Store and syncs up with your Mint.com account.
 You then get a green leaf at the top of your toolbar that’s always running in the background.

 The app will alert you via badge notifications of changes to your finances.
 If you have Apple’s Mountain Lion or Mavericks edition of OS X, it can also put notifications into your message bar, which is quite useful.
 QuickView has similar functionality to Mint’s website and is recommended if you use Apple’s OS X and like Mint’s service.

 Get Alerts From Mint

 Mint keeps an eye on your money, so you don’t have to.
-They can go to an Email address or directly to your smart phone.
+It’s easy to sign up for alerts to be sent via email or directly to your smartphone.
 Get alerts for:

 - Bill reminders

 The service is free to use, and there are no hidden fees; this is otherwise known as the freemium model.
 You might be asking, “How does Mint make money from this free service?”
 Well, it makes money by offering “ways to save” or to make you money by recommending various financial services from which Mint gets a referral fee.
 Mint also recently introduced ad banners in various parts of the website to monetize users.
 Additionally, you can now sign up for premium access to your credit report.